brianmichalski/rent-a-room/README.md

 ### Database
 1. Start the Docker container using the `docker-compose.yml` file located at the root directory: `docker compose up`.
 This will launch Postgres, exposing port 5432 to localhost.
-2. Create the database structure by running: `npm prisma db push`.
+2. Create the database structure by running: `npx prisma db push`.

 ### Node
 1. Install dependencies: `npm install`.